 already have in your house and can be ready in 3 hours (that's pretty fast in the world of bread making).

-What’s nice about this recipe is you do not need any fancy equipment.
-Just some ingredients you probably already have, good old fashioned elbow grease, a bowl, oven proof bakeware, and your off.
+What's nice about this recipe is you do not need any fancy equipment.
+Just some ingredients you probably already have, good old-fashioned elbow grease, a bowl, oven-proof bakeware, and you're off.

 What you need to know before you start

 - This recipe calls for one packet of dry active yeast.
 Yeast is a fungus that can convert sugar into alcohol and carbon dioxide.
 What does that mean?
 Well, it really means that yeast is an alive culture.
 So when using a packet of yeast, always ensure that yeast has not expired.
 If the yeast is expired, you will not be able to make bread.